Bayesian Bandwidth Test and Selection for High-dimensional Banded Precision Matrices: Numerical Results

 \subsection{Comparison with other Bandwidth Tests}

 In this subsection, we compared the performance of our method with those of other bandwidth selection procedures.
-We used the hyperparameters $\gamma=0.2$, $\tau = \gamma \, (1 + 2\epsilon_1)/(1+\gamma)$ and $R_n=k_0+10$.
-We chose the bandwidth test of \cite{an2014hypothesis} as a frequentist competitor and the bandwidth selection procedures of \cite{banerjee2014posterior} and \cite{lee2017estimating} as Bayesian competitors. \cite{an2014hypothesis} proposed bandwidth selection procedures, algorithms 1 and 2.
-BA1 and BA2 in Table \ref{table:comp1} represent the algorithms 1 and 2, respectively.
-Note that the above Bayesian procedures do not guarantee the bandwidth selection consistency.
+Since we have bandwidth selection consistency (Theorem \ref{theorem:band_sel}), we suggest using the posterior mode to estimate the true bandwidth $k_0$.
+We chose the bandwidth test of \cite{an2014hypothesis} as a frequentist competitor and the bandwidth selection procedures of \cite{banerjee2014posterior} and \cite{lee2017estimating} as Bayesian competitors.
+Significance levels for bandwidth tests in \cite{an2014hypothesis} were varied $\alpha=0.001, 0.005, 0.01$, but only the result with $\alpha=0.01$ are reported since they gave similar results.
 For \cite{banerjee2014posterior} and \cite{lee2017estimating}, we used the prior $\pi(k) \propto \exp(-k^4)$ as they suggested.
-True precision matrices were generated by the same procedure described in Section \ref{subsec:hyper}, where $[A_{0,\min}, A_{0,\max}] = [0.1,0.2]$ and $[D_{0,\min}, D_{0,\max}] = [2,5]$.
-For a comprehensive comparison, we generated 100 data sets from various settings: \begin{description}[align=right,labelwidth=3cm] \item [Setting 1.] $(n,p) = (200, 1000)$ and $k_0=5$. \item [Setting 2.] $(n,p) = (300, 2000)$ and $k_0=5$. \item [Setting 3.] $(n,p) = (200, 1000)$ and $k_0=20$. \item [Setting 4.] $(n,p) = (300, 2000)$ and $k_0=20$. \item [Setting 5.] $(n,p) = (200, 1000)$ and $k_0=30$. \item [Setting 6.] $(n,p) = (300, 2000)$ and $k_0=30$. \end{description}
+Note that these Bayesian procedures do not guarantee the bandwidth selection consistency.